 Having entered Western Australia, celebrate crossing Australia's most famous plain with a special dinner in the remote outpost of Rawlinna.
-Here Platinum and Gold Service guests are invited to disembark and partake in a traditional lamb roast dinner under the bright stars of the outback sky.
+Here, guests are invited to disembark and partake in a traditional long-table dinner under the bright stars of the outback sky (seasonal).
 Surrounded by nothing but vast sheep stations (the nearest town, Kalgoorlie, is more than 400 kilometres, or 250 miles away), this is one alfresco dining experience to remember.

 The scenery transforms again as the Indian Pacific continues through the picturesque Avon Valley, a patchwork of rolling hills and winding streams.
 After passing fertile farmland and the occasional hot air balloon, the journey nears the end as Perth's outer city limits come into view.